Primary Stylistic Influences:

 - Post-Rock: The other genre it often overlaps with.
 Slint in particular are a good example of a band who qualify as both, and there several others.

 - Spoken Word in Music: Another common vocal approach.
 Spiderland by Slint has several good examples, as does Rusty by Rodan, and many other bands have followed suit.

 - Subdued Section: A common dynamic device in the genre.
 Some songs have more than one!

 - Trope Codifier: Probably Slint, particularly Spiderland.
 However, Shellac, Crain, Rodan, Polvo and Chavez did a lot to cement the concept of the genre in the Indie Rock fanbase's minds as well.

 - Uncommon Time: Very common, to the point of being considered a defining characteristic of the genre.
 This video is a great example of this trope.

-- Ur Example: No Means No are an obvious antecedant to the genre, but aren't usually considered part of it proper, and predate bands like Slint, Crain, Dazzling Killmen and Bastro by a number of years.
+- Ur-Example: No Means No are an obvious antecedant to the genre, but aren't usually considered part of it proper, and predate bands like Slint, Crain, Dazzling Killmen and Bastro by a number of years.